 Easy Mashed Cauli-Potatoes.
 Mashed Cauliflower is blended with mashed potatoes along with butter, half and half and salt to create a creamy and velvety new mashed cauli-potatoes!
 Smooth and delicious, this healthy version may become your new favorite mashed potatoes!

-The taste of cauliflower is completely hidden in these mashed potatoes, giving that extra bonus, plus cauliflower is loaded with antioxidants that fights cancer.
-Clever!
-They are so good, we think they will trump any mashed potatoes out there!
+The taste of cauliflower is completely hidden in these mashed potatoes, giving that extra bonus, plus it’s a clever way to hide them!
+These mashed cauli-potatoes are so good, we think they will trump any mashed potatoes out there!